Updates and Corrections to The Forgotten Fallen

 McCartney, John: Private, Service No: 7475, was killed in an ambush on 8/5/1922 in County Cavan.
 He resided at 55 Norfolk Street, Belfast, County Antrim.
 (Page 214).

 Private John McCartney’s date of death is recorded in the ‘Deceased Members of the Defence Forces’ listing as having occurred on 8/5/1922, Service No: 7475.
 However, further research has ascertained that John, a former British soldier who had later joined the IRA died during the War of Independence on 8/5/1921 in an engagement with British Forces at Lappinduff Mountain, County Cavan.

 Devoy, John: Sergeant, Service No: 11673 (also 21149), 2nd Eastern Division, was interred in Esker Cemetery, Lucan, Dublin.
 (Page 99).

 Replace: “Acton, Patrick: Private, 3rd Southern Signals, was killed in an ambush on 3/1/1923 at Glensheen, County Kerry”.with the following:

 Acton, Patrick: Private, 3rd Southern Signals, was killed in an ambush on 3/1/1923 at Clonakeen near Mountmellick, County Laois.

-This error occurred when we discovered that the place of death was not in County Kerry which is incorrectly recorded in the ‘Deceased Members of the Defence Forces Listings’.
+This error occurred when we discovered that the place of death was not in County Kerry which was incorrectly recorded in the ‘Deceased Members of the Defence Forces Listings’.
 So, the only change to the entry is in the opening sentence.
-However, the entire and correct story of what happened to Private Acton remains as recorded in the book.
+However, the entire and correct story of what happened to Private Acton remains as outlined in the book.

 Addition to Appendix I: